Cayley’s parameterization of orthogonal matrices

 Insert an identity matrix between the two factors like so:

-Absorbing the and the into the factors,
+Absorbing the O and the O-1 into the factors,

 Since